jirilebl/diffyqs-webwork/README.md

 every once in a while update the Edfinity course.

-I've cleaned off the OPL tags as they are no longer needed, and some of them were downright confusing and many were just wrong, and just made editing a pain.
+I've cleaned off the OPL tags as they are no longer needed, and some of them were downright confusing and many were just wrong, especially after the edits, and they just made editing a bit more of a pain.
 I've left the authorship information where it was present to see who the original author was.

 ## Miscellanea